Erika Harrison, Rodney’s Wife: 5 Fast Facts You Need to Know

 After retiring, Rodney took a job with NBC Football Night in America.
 He’s definitely earned his commentator status based on the fact that when he retired, Coach Bill Belichick told Boston.com, “Rodney Harrison is one of the best players I have ever coached.
 In the biggest games, in any situation and on a weekly basis, his production was phenomenal.”

-In January, ESPN published an article on Belichick and a possible gloomy future for the Patriots’ hierarchy, entitled, “For Kraft, Brady and Belichick, is this the beginning of the end?”
+In January, ESPN published an article on Belichick and a possible gloomy future for the Patriots’ hierarchy, titled, “For Kraft, Brady and Belichick, is this the beginning of the end?”

 Harrison recently weighed on the controversy surrounding his former team and used his longterm relationship with his wife as a comparison.
 In an interview with Patriots.com last month, he likened his marriage to Erika to the tension among the team, stating: